 Her work has been shown in solo and group exhibitions in the United States and is held in numerous private collections.

-Jill works as part of the Continuing & Professional Education team at The New School in New York City.
+Jill works as Director of the One Stop Student Service Center at The New School in New York City.
 She is formerly an Assistant Chair of the Photography Department at Parsons School of Design.
 Jill has worked for Parsons and The New School since 2004.
 She is the former President & CEO of the New York Chapter of Advertising Photographers of America (now American Photographic Artists.)